homanchou/xr/book/build-your-own-webvr-site.md

 ```

-This is a good start.
-It's not providing the event message shape that we want so we won't be making use of `presence_diff`.
+Although this message is triggered at all the right times, it's not providing the event message shape that we want so we won't be making use of `presence_diff`.
 We'll look into how we can reshape the Phoenix Presence messages later.
-But before we work on that, we first need a database of user states that we can query so that when we shape our custom events we can inject the previously known user position, rotation, etc, state.
+But before we work on that, we first need a database of user states.
+Because remember, our custom events also need to tell us where a user is the moment they join a room.

 ### Create ETS Table for User Snapshot

+We already have a Postgres database for room entities like obstacles and our spawn_point.
+We can consider placing information about users in that database too however I decided against it.
+I'm making the distinction that the Postgres database is about stuff in the room, like objects and environment and users are treated differently.

+The environment is usually slow to change.
+It's loaded once and then seldom modified during game play.
+And even if it's modified, those changes may want to be stored separately too so that the game can be reset to its original state without mixing the updates with the original setting.

+Users are updated constantly.
+Users are coming and going and dropping off because of network issues etc.  If you're wearing a head-mounted-display (HMD) it generates a near constant stream of subtle position and rotation updates even if you do your best to hold your head still.
+These are transient data, don't impact the environment but are important for a social reason.
+For that, we need a very fast database that is going to be hammered upon.

 Elixir is based on Erlang and Erlang comes with a fast in-memory database called Erlang-Term-Storage (ETS).
+Here are the basics:

 To create a new ETS Table we do this: